-What to do when your pet dog watches you eat strawberries!
+What to do when your dog watches you eat strawberries!
 Being one of nature’s sweetest treats, it can be tough to turn down a curious canine.

 You’ll be happy to know that strawberry is a fruit that can, in fact, be shared with dogs.
 Feeding a few to Fido is fantastic and you don’t have to worry.

 Strawberries are a great idea for occasionally rewarding your dog.
 They are nutritious and pets can benefit as well.
 Learn much more…

 Can I Give My Dog a Strawberry?
 Answer: Yes

-The antioxidants are probably the best health attribute for furry friends.
+The antioxidants are probably the best health attribute.

-There is nothing toxic, or even harmful, about giving a dog a couple of strawberries.
+There is nothing harmful about giving a dog a couple of strawberries.
 Just don’t feed this fruit to the point where your dog comes to expect their share!
 Strawberry, scientifically known as Fragaria × ananassa, is even incorporated into one of our favorite all-natural crunchy dog treats.

 Sharing strawberries, as a reward for good behavior, is an excellent way to introduce them to a best buddy.
 This goes for blueberries too!

 K9s & Strawberry’s Benefits

 Obviously, strawberries are healthy but does this really apply to dogs?
 Yes, canines can benefit from consuming them too.
 Iron, magnesium, potassium and even calcium is present in low levels.

 More importantly, strawberries are a light treat with powerful antioxidants which is why we sometimes feed them to our dogs.
 Manganese, fiber and folic acid are the outstanding aspects.

 Strawberries aren’t in the Nightshade family of fruits and vegetables.
 That should put to rest a few concerns.

 Vitamin C and More Info

 Vitamin-C stands out the most when you examine what strawberry can provide.
 This seems great too, but dogs produce their own.
 It’s very likely that Fido doesn’t need this.
 That’s okay.

 Focus on the fact that strawberries have anti-inflammatory and even anti-cancer properties.
 They also won’t weigh your dog down.
 They’re low in calories, only 50 per 100 grams.
 What a sweet treat!

 There’s no harm in sharing modest amounts of strawberries on occasion.
 Read about blackberries as well.